google/zetasql/docs/data-types.md

   field order.
 Field names are ignored.
 Less than and greater than comparisons are not supported.
 + To compare geography values, use [ST_Equals][st-equals].
++ When comparing ranges, the lower bounds are compared.
+If the lower bounds are equal, the upper bounds are compared, instead.
++ When comparing ranges, `NULL` values are handled as follows:
+  + `NULL` lower bounds are sorted before non-`NULL` lower bounds.
+  + `NULL` upper bounds are sorted after non-`NULL` upper bounds.
+  + If two bounds that are being compared are `NULL`, the comparison is `TRUE`.
+  + An `UNBOUNDED` bound is treated as a `NULL` bound.
 + All types that support comparisons can be used in a `JOIN` condition.
  See [JOIN Types][join-types] for an explanation of join conditions.